banethero/banethero.github.io/content/_index.md

 ---
 title: Our Memories
 linktitle: Home
 description: Welcome Friends!
-This is a site that's dedicated to sharing some of our personal memories with close family and friends.
-Please do not download or share without my consent.
+This is a site dedicated to sharing some of our personal memories with close family and friends.
+Please do not download or share any content without my permission.
 Thank you and enjoy!
 #lastmod: 2023-07-05
 #featured_image: martin-martz-wRuhOOaG-Z4-unsplash.jpg # default: first image in this directory
 #featured_image on the home page is used for OpenGraph cards, etc.